December 10th, 2017

 Personally, I have come to find that my relationship with fear is rather unique.
 It is a relationship that has grown over time and has become just that, a relationship.
 I know all sides of my own fear.
 It has a personality and a power of its own.

-This past fall, me and my boyfriend traveled along the Blue Ridge Parkway to hike up to Frying Pan Lookout Tower.
+This past fall, me and a friend traveled along the Blue Ridge Parkway to hike up to Frying Pan Lookout Tower.
 The tower sits on top of a 5,340-foot mountain and is the tallest tower in Western North Carolina.
 The tower was built in 1941 and was once used by Park Rangers as a lookout for forest fires.
 Men would live year round in the small quarter at the very top of the tower.

 We decided to climb up the tower on a gloomy, cold, and windy day in August.
 As we began to climb the 70-foot tall tower, the winds picked up and the steel foundation began to shake .
 I froze halfway up.
 I looked around, down, and back up.
 I was afraid.
 I couldn’t go any further.
 I stood stiff as a board and a whole slew of “what if” statements ran through my head.
 “What if the wind blows the tower over?”
 “What if the wind blows me over?”
 “What if fall off the stairs?”

-My boyfriend’s friendly encouragement to continue on did not have an effect on my fear.
+My friends friendly encouragement to continue on did not have an effect on my fear.
 He was almost at the top of the tower.
 I’ve never experienced the fear of heights before.
 I’ve bungee jumped, climbed to the top of cliffs and looked over, and even jumped off of a 20-foot gushing waterfall.
 So, what did I do as I hung on while the tower shook?
 I changed my relationship with fear.
 I took a deep breath, gave my physical body a little shake and climbed on.
 The reward was breathtaking.
 We could see for miles.
 It felt like we were merging with the clouds.